 - Sweet potatoes or candied yams: 1/2 cup without sugar; 1/4 cup if candied

-|Gravy||2 tablespoons (50 calories per tablespoon)
+- Gravy: 2 tablespoons (50 calories per tablespoon)

-Additional tips to make Thanksgiving dinner a healthier meal:
+Here are some additional tips to make Thanksgiving dinner a healthier meal:

-- Choose white turkey meat
+- Choose white turkey meat over dark meat.

-- Roast sweet potatoes and apples with thyme, cinnamon and a hint of maple syrup
+- Roast sweet potatoes and apples with thyme, cinnamon and a hint of maple syrup.

-- Lightly saute green beans with mushrooms and onions
+- Lightly saute green beans with mushrooms and onions.

-- Roast Brussels sprouts with a drizzle of balsamic vinegar
+- Roast Brussels sprouts with a drizzle of balsamic vinegar.

-- Prepare a low-sugar cranberry sauce by skipping or reducing the sugar, or use orange juice to sweeten
+- Prepare a low-sugar cranberry sauce by skipping or reducing the sugar, or use orange juice to sweeten.

-- Instead of traditional gravy, consider turkey pan juices drained of fat and thickened with pureed vegetables (from roasting the turkey)
+- Instead of traditional gravy, consider turkey pan juices drained of fat and thickened with pureed vegetables (from roasting the turkey).

-- For dessert, consider a pumpkin custard instead of pumpkin pie (much of the fat and calories are in the pie crust); roasted apples topped with vanilla Greek yogurt and cinnamon spiced nuts; or a low-sugar fruit crumble with a nut and oat topping
+- For dessert, consider a pumpkin custard instead of pumpkin pie (much of the fat and calories are in the pie crust); roasted apples topped with vanilla Greek yogurt and cinnamon spiced nuts; or a low-sugar fruit crumble with a nut and oat topping.

 Finally, make it a point to eat mindfully.
 Holiday meals are a time to pause and reflect.
 Taking the time to savor your meal not only allows you to enjoy the flavor, but it can also help your brain register when you are full.